Customizing Graph Neural Networks using Path Reweighting: Experiments

 \subsection{Overall Results}

-Table~\ref{tab:simpleOverall} compares the accuracy of CustomGNN with 19 state-of-the-art methods.
+Table~\ref{tab:simpleOverall} compares the accuracy of CustomGNN with 21 SOTA methods.
 The results of these methods are taken from their original papers directly.
-It shows that CustomGNN gets the competitive result (0.1\%) with SOTA on Cora, and achieves the state-of-the-art accuracy on Citeseer and PubMed.
-It is notable that CustomGNN gets a good improvements on Citeseer, this may because that the citation graph on Citeseer implies more semantics.
-We will analyze this in Section~\ref{Analysis}.
+It shows that CustomGNN achieves the SOTA accuracy on all three standard datasets, i.e., Cora, Citeseer, and PubMed.
+It is notable that CustomGNN shows impressive improvements on Citeseer, which may be because the citation graph on Citeseer implies more semantics, and CustomGNN has effectively extracted and utilized this semantic information.
+We will further analyze this finding in Section~\ref{Analysis}.

-Table~\ref{tab:largeDataset} compares the accuracy of CustomGNN with 3 traditional baselines and 2 regularization based GNNs.
+Table~\ref{tab:largeDataset} compares the accuracy of CustomGNN with three traditional baselines and two regularization based GNNs.
 The experiments strictly follow the evaluation protocol of \citet{2018Pitfalls}.
-The results of two-layer MLP (input layer $\rightarrow$ hidden layer $\rightarrow$ output layer) with 128-hidden units, GCN, GAT GRAND and CustomGNN are averaged over 100 runs on different random seed for train/test set split and different random seed for weight initialization.
+The results of the MLP, GCN, GAT, GRAND and CustomGNN are averaged over 100 runs on different random seed for train/test set split and different random seed for weight initialization.
 The results of P-reg are taken from its original paper.
-It shows that CustomGNN outperforms the other 5 methods on all 4 large datasets.
+It shows that CustomGNN outperforms the other five methods on all four large datasets.